sensu/sensu-docs/content/sensu-go/5.5/reference/tessen.md

 ## What is Tessen?

 Tessen is the Sensu call-home service.
-Included with every Sensu backend, Tessen sends anonymized data about the Sensu instance to Sensu Inc., including:
+Included with every Sensu backend, Tessen sends anonymized data about Sensu instances to Sensu Inc., including:

 - The Sensu version
 - The number of Sensu agents and backends in the cluster